 - Deductions will be given for vulgar or suggestive choreography, which includes but is not limited to, movements such as hip thrusting and inappropriate touching, gestures, hand/arm movements and signals, slapping, positioning of body parts and positioning to one another.
 Deductions will be given for music or words unsuitable for family listening, which includes, but is not limited to: swearwords and connotations of any type of sexual act or behavior, drugs, mention of specific parts of the body and/or violent acts or behavior.
 Removing improper language or words from a song and replacing with sound effects or other words constitutes inappropriate, and deductions will be made accordingly. - Routines must be appropriate for family viewing.
 Suggestive, offensive, or vulgar choreography and/or music is inappropriate for family audiences and therefore lacks audience appeal.
-Any vulgar or suggestive movements (hip thrusting, inappropriate touching/slapping/positioning to one another, etc.), words, costuming or music will result in a .5 deduction per violation. - Routine choreography should be appropriate and entertaining for all audience members.
-Vulgar or suggestive material is defined as any movement or choreography implying something improper or indecent, appearing offensive or sexual incontent and/or relaying lewd or profane gestures or implications.
-Inappropriate choreography, costuming and/or music may affect the judges' overall impression and/or score of the routine. - All choreography should be age appropriate.
+Any vulgar or suggestive movements (hip thrusting, inappropriate touching/slapping/positioning to one another, etc.), words, costuming or music will result in a .5deduction per violation. - Routine choreography should be appropriate and entertaining for all audience members.

-NDA RESERVES THE RIGHT TO BE THE ARBITRATOR AND INTERPRETER OF ALL RULES COVERED IN THIS DOCUMENT.
+NDA RESERVES THE RIGHT TO BE THE ARBITRATOR AND INTERPRETER OF ALL RULES COVERED IN THIS DOCUMENT